Blazored/Modal/README.md

 ### 1. Register Services

-You will need to add the following using statement and add a call to register the Blazored Modal services in your applications `Startup.ConfigureServices` method.
+**For Blazor Server**: You will need to add the following using statement and add a call to register the Blazored Modal services in your applications `Startup.ConfigureServices` method.

 ```csharp
 using Blazored.Modal;